 - Monette of Something*Positive originally made a point of reassuring everyone she met that she was not straight.
-And she failed miserably, because she always slept with every guy within reach... and a koala.
-She has since improved on keeping her, or just met the right woman.
-She finally decided not to label herself as either gay or straight, and settled on identifying herself as bisexual.
+And she failed miserably because she always slept with every guy within reach... and a koala (as Davan pointed out, it wasn't even a female koala).
+She has since improved on keeping her or just met the right woman.
+She finally decided not to label herself as either gay or straight and settled on identifying herself as bisexual.

 Faz: Faz requires platonic intimacy.

 - In Dumbing of Age, Ethan and Danny feel the need to stress they're not gay after a Suggestive Collision.
-Ethan is lying, Danny's...obfuscating.
+Ethan is lying, while Danny technically isn't.